-Descrition – Objectives – News – Project publications
+Page menu: Descrition – Objectives – News – Reports and publications (PDF)

 Project title: Fine-scale monitoring of climate change effects on the high-mountain

 Collaborators: Philippe Choler (CNRS France, BBU Romania)

 Grant Number: PN-III-P1-1.1-PD2016-0925.
 Contract no. 99 /02.05.2018.
 Postdoc project funded by: UEFISCDI – Executive Agency for Higher Education, Research, Development and Innovation Funding, Romania (2018-2020).

 High-mountain ecosystems are considered to be particularly vulnerable to climate change.
 They are well suited to detect the effects of global warming because of low biotic complexity and dominance of abiotic factors, particularly temperature.
 Climate change has shown to cause major shifts in biodiversity and nutrient cycling.

 Mountains are widely distributed throughout Europe, and the effects of global changes have been increasingly acknowledged.
 However, important regions such as the Carpathians are still at the background of empirical ecological research.
 To address this issue, MEMOIRE aims at integrating biodiversity and ecosystem science to predict the dynamics of ecological assemblages in the Romanian Carpathians.
 The project will focus on grassland ecosystems that constitute a hotspot for biological diversity in Europe.